Innovations in Science

 MDA is uniquely positioned to establish a neuromuscular disease data hub.
 We are the only organization in the neuromuscular disease field that supports multiple neuromuscular diseases and maintains a nationwide network of more than 150 MDA Care Centers that provide multidisciplinary care to more than 40,000 individuals each year.

-Why does MOVR include four diseases right now?
+Why does MOVR include seven diseases right now?

-The four diseases currently included in MOVR (ALS, SMA, DMD and BMD) were chosen for the registry pilot project because there were multiple experimental therapies in development for them, and clinical and research specialists in national working groups had already identified and standardized much of the information that is important to collect in clinical trials.
+The seven diseases currently included in MOVR (ALS, BMD, DMD, FSHD, LGMD, Pompe disease, and SMA) were chosen because there are multiple experimental therapies in development for them, and clinical and research specialists in national working groups had already identified and standardized much of the information that is important to collect in clinical trials.
 In addition, formal “standards of care” for individuals with these diseases had already been defined, which provided a unique opportunity to demonstrate how the registry could be used to measure the implementation of these care standards and their impact on individual health outcomes.

 How is data entered into MOVR?